mennylevinski/network_scanner/README.md

 # Lite Network Scanner

-Cross-platform, open source Python tool designed to discover devices on your local IPv4 network.
+Cross-platform Python tool designed to discover devices on your local IPv4 network.
 Built for ethical diagnostics, security awareness, and administrative auditing.
 Suitable for personal and organizational use.

 Licensed under the [MIT License](LICENSE).